Nagarur Gopinath: Legacy

+— — Panangipalli Venugopal about his mentor, Nagarur Gopinath.

 Gopinath was one of the pioneers of open heart surgery and perfusion in India.
 In 1962, he performed the first successful surgery for closure of an atrial and a ventricular septal defect at Christian Medical College and Hospital.
 He also introduced pioneering methods in rheumatic heart surgery and cardiac pacemaker implantation.
 His efforts have been reported behind the introduction of open heart surgery at AIIMS, New Delhi in 1964 when he established the department of cardiothoracic surgery at the institution.
 The same year, he is known to have started the course for MCh in cardiovascular thoracic surgery.
 In 1982, when AIIMS opened the Cardiothoracic Sciences Centre, Gopinath became its founder chief.
 His efforts are reported behind the centre receiving two grants, one from the Swedish International Development Agency (SIDA) and the other from the Department of Science and Technology of the Government of India.
 The centre has now grown into a 200 bedded independent healthcare facility.

 Gopinath's early researches were on the juvenile mitral stenosis, a disease affecting the mitral valve making it shrink, its clinicopathological features and the disease management.
 Later, he focused his research on aorta, the largest artery and aortic valve and his efforts helped to create a human and animal heart valve bank at AIIMS, New Delhi.
 Towards later stages, he became interested in preventive cardiology and he undertook an epidemiological study of coronary artery diseases and its pathogenesis to find out how the disease could be modulated through nutrition and antioxidants.
 His researches have been documented by way of several articles, the first one published in 1952 in the Indian Journal of Medical Research, discussing about the advent of thoracic surgery in India.
 The first of his medical papers was published in 1953.
 He also produced many monographs on preventive cardiology.

 Gopinath, along with Sujay B. Roy, organised the first joint conference of the Cardiologists and Cardiothoracic Surgeons at the All India Institute of Medical Sciences, New Delhi in August 1972.
 He was associated with the Indian Association of Cardiovascular and Thoracic Surgeons (IACTS), serving as its general secretary and president during different tenures and with the Indian National Science Academy as a council member from 1985 to 1987.
 He served as a visiting professor at the School of Medicine, Stanford University, USA and kept in touch with some of the notable medical personalities in the world such as Brian Barratt-Boyes, Denton Cooley, Christian Bernard and Donald Ross; some of them visited India on his invitation.
 He is also known to have mentored over 60 cardiac surgeons which included Panangipalli Venugopal who performed the first successful heart transplant surgery in India, M. R. Girinath, Padma Bhushan winner and chief cardiothoracic surgeon at Apollo Hospitals, Chennai, I. M. Rao formerly of AIIMS, New Delhi, A. Sampath Kumar of AIIMS, New Delhi and Stanley John, Padma Shri awardee.